 Incomplete (plastic) circumcision.
 Part of the foreskin left and partially covered the glans.
 This surgical method can usually be carried out in childhood since occasionally, it is sufficient to remove the foreskin, including the visible lacing ring.

-Complete circumcision is recommended in adulthood since incomplete circumcision bears the risk of narrowing again at the surgical site due to scarring.
+Complete baby circumcision Adelaide is recommended in adulthood since incomplete circumcision bears the risk of narrowing again at the surgical site due to scarring.
 There is, therefore, a risk that another operation is necessary, this time with complete removal of the foreskin.

 Extension plastic.
 This surgical technique does not significantly shorten the foreskin; only the opening of the foreskin is made full.
 This method is most effective in childhood.